-Travel advice for pregnant women or those trying to become pregnant travelling to areas effected by Zika virus can be found here in
+Travel advice for pregnant women or those trying to become pregnant travelling to areas effected by Zika virus can be found here

 Latest mosquito bite avoidance here

 Important information to read before going travelling regarding taking prescription medication with you and what we can and cant prescribe can be found here

 Please note!
 We are not obliged to offer a travel immunisation service.

 However, we do so for the benefit of our patients BUT this means that we may not always be able to help you if you are travelling last minute.
 In this circumstance, you would need to obtain your vaccinations privately and pay a fee.
 You can find a private clinic in the Solihull and Birmingham area by visiting 111.masta.com, or telephoning 03301004128 Pre Travel Risk Assessment Form

 fitfortravel is a public access website provided by the NHS (Scotland).
 It gives

 travel health information for people travelling abroad from the UK – you can access this website here http://www.fitfortravel.nhs.uk/home.aspx

 Going travelling – home or abroad?
 Then we can help.

 Our nurses offer telephone travel appointments, so if you think you might need immunisations, please book one of these appointments at least 6 weeks in advance.
 Some vaccinations cannot be given at the same time and some take a while before they give you full protection.
 However, even if you are traveling at short notice, please still book a telephone advice appointment as we will need time to obtain your medical records for your consultation.